This post may contain affiliate links. Please read our disclosure policy.

-Because bacon makes everything better, enjoy grilling or baking this 4 ingredient Bacon Wrapped Jalapeno Popper Chicken for dinner or a game day feast.
+Because bacon makes everything better, enjoy grilling or baking this four-ingredient Bacon Wrapped Jalapeno Popper Chicken for dinner or a game day feast.
+This recipe is high in fat (hello, bacon and cream cheese), high in protein, and low in carbs which makes it perfect for anyone following a keto diet.

 You know I love to cook.
 I live to eat.
 I buy food based on taste.
 To me, food equals comfort and connection.
 It is my belief that when you take the time to make things from scratch and look for high-quality brands and ingredients, it is always worth the effort you put in.
 I also believe that bacon deserves its own food group.